FlatheadFlatEarth/TheFlatEarth101.github.io/content/post/local-sun.md

+---
---- title: "Local Sun" # Title of the blog post.
+title: "Local Sun"
-date: 2021-08-01T21:13:52-07:00 # Date of post creation.
+date: 2021-08-03T17:52:00-07:00
-description: "An overview of the local Sun on the Flat Earth." # Description used for search engine.
+description: "An overview of the local Sun on the Flat Earth."
-featured: true # Sets if post is a featured post, making appear on the home page side bar.
-draft: false # Sets whether to render this page.
-Draft of true will not be rendered.
+featured: false
+draft: true
 toc: false # Controls if a table of contents should be generated for first-level links automatically.
 # menu: main
 featureImage: "/images/path/file.jpg" # Sets featured image on blog post.